igorski/VSTSID/README.md

 The project has been developed against the VST 3.6.8 Audio Plug-Ins SDK on OS X (see dependencies listed below).
 It should work completely via CLI without requiring XCode.
-As such, Windows and Linux builds might require an update of the CMakeLists.txt file (see below).
+Windows and Linux builds are provided, but are as yet untested (see _CMakeLists.txt_).

 ### Environment setup

-Apart from having _CMake_ and a _g++_ compiler, the only dependency required is the [VST SDK from Steinberg](https://www.steinberg.net/en/company/developers.html).
+Apart from requiring _CMake_ and a _g++_ compiler, the only other dependency is the [VST SDK from Steinberg](https://www.steinberg.net/en/company/developers.html).
-Update _CMakeLists.txt_ to point to the root of the SDK's installation location (see "VST Sources").
+Update _CMakeLists.txt_ to point to the root of the Steinberg SDK installation location (update "_VSTSDK_PATH_").

-The Steinberg VST sources need to be built in a _/build_-subfolder of the _/VST3_SDK_-folder, e.g.:
+Additionally, the Steinberg VST sources need to be built as well.
+Following Steinbergs guidelines, the target is a _/build_-subfolder of the _/VST3_SDK_-folder, e.g.:

-CLI from VST SDK root:
+Execute from the Steinberg VST SDK root:

     ./copy_vst2_to_vst3_sdk.sh
     cd VST3_SDK